Chuck Noll: Early life

 Noll was born in Cleveland, Ohio, the youngest of three siblings (by eight years) of William Noll, a butcher, frequently unable to work owing to Parkinson's disease, and Katherine Steigerwald Noll, a florist.
 The family lived in the house Noll's mother grew up in with her 12 siblings, near East 74th Street, in a neighborhood with a large African-American population, a fact that helps account for Noll's early championing of opportunity for African Americans in the NFL (both players from traditionally black colleges and later as coaches).

 On a local youth football team Noll played with Harold Owens, the nephew of Olympic star Jesse Owens.

 Noll attended Benedictine High School.
-He began working in seventh grade and by the time he entered high school, he had saved enough for two-year's worth of the $150 tuition.
+He began working in seventh grade and by the time he entered high school, he had saved enough for two-years' worth of the $150 tuition.
 Throughout high school he continued to work, making 55-cent an hour at Fisher Brothers meat market after school.
 Education was always important to him, so despite the schedule, he studied enough to graduate 28th in his class of 252.